ClarkeCodes/ClarkeCodes/README.md

 :briefcase: &nbsp; Are you hiring?
 I would love to connect and see if I could be a right fit for your company.

-Some of the strengths previous employers and coworkers have complimented me on:
+Some of the strengths previous employers and coworkers have complimented me on include:
 - :bulb:  &nbsp; My ability to quickly learn and master new skills
 - :mag_right: &nbsp; Being resourceful and good at getting to the heart of a problem
 - ✨  &nbsp; Having a good eye for design